 Arts, Kids, and Lots of Love

 Plato and the Ancient Greeks knew that teaching music and art to their children was crucial.
-They knew that training in the arts increases intelligence, fosters self-discipline, and helps to cultivate thoughtful citizens.
+They knew that training in the arts increases intelligence, fosters self-discipline, and helps to create thoughtful citizens.

-  Today, as economic pressures on our schools have increased, it is heartbreaking to see our children deprived of the mind-opening gifts of an arts education.
-Millions of youth are facing harder lives as income inequality grows in this country.
+Today, millions of youth are facing harder lives as income inequality grows in this country.
+It is heartbreaking to see our children deprived of the mind-opening gifts of an arts education.
 By failing to instill our cultural and artistic heritage in the next generation, we threaten the very fabric of our society.

-  So I would like to share with you my dream.
-We can each only change one corner of the world.
-I would like to change Cleveland – by creating a community arts center.
-What is that?
-A multi-generational gathering place for kids from all walks of life – bursting with after-school youth choirs, drama classes, art studios, piano lessons.…
+So I share with you my dream: a community arts center in Cleveland– a multi-generational gathering place for kids from all walks of life – bursting with after-school youth choirs, drama classes, art studios, piano lessons.…

 I hope that the philanthropists of this great city will consider joining me in this adventure.
 Let’s live by those beautiful words of Ghandi: let’s be the change we want to see.

 – Excerpt from Jeannette Sorrell’s acceptance speech at the Cleveland Arts Prize Award Ceremony, 2017